sudoDeVinci/Cloud-Imager-VLSP/README.md

 3. Increased flash memory.
 4. OTG capability.

+Microcontrollers are programmed using Arduino Studio.
+I mostly use VScode for programming.

+* Earlier within the project I used either McroPython and Python for all components.
+I languages switched due to speed, memory and compatibility concerns.

+The [Falsk server](src/Server/server.py), [DB ORM](src/Server/db/) and and [analysis tools](src/Server/analysis/) are written in python for ease of use.

 #### Reading from sensors
-To read from the SHT31-D, we use the Adafruit_SHT31 library.
+To read from the SHT31-D, we use the [Adafruit_SHT31](https://github.com/adafruit/Adafruit_SHT31) library.
-To read from the BMP390, we use the Adafruit_BMP3XX libray.
+To read from the BMP390, we use the [Adafruit_BMP3XX](https://github.com/adafruit/Adafruit_BMP3XX) libray.
 We will be connecting these on the same serial bus to the esp, as they occupy different addresses (0x44 and 0x77 respectively).
 We use pins not occupied by the cameras on internal serial operations (41 and 42).
 We use the Wire library to make an instance with these as our SDA and SCL for Serial Bus 0.

 * Remember to have 3.3kΩ pull-up resistors (at least 2KΩ seems to work fine).

 To make things easier, I store pointers to alot of my sensors and networking related objects in structs.
+I imagine this helps access times as these are stored in continguous memory, acting as sort of jump tables.

 <br>